openMSX User's Manual

 As announced above, there is (limited) support for CD-ROM with the 'ide' extension.
 You can insert an ISO image in that virtual CD-ROM player with the -cda command line option and change it at run time with the cda console command, all similar to the aforementioned hda and diska commands and options.

 The Beer IDE interface, as brought to us by SOLID, is emulated by openMSX, too.
 This interface only offers a single device (no master and slave) and can only handle up to 4 (version 1.9) or 5 (version 1.8) partitions of 32MB.
-But the upside is that it doesn't need MSX-DOS2, and thus it can run on any MSX (with 64kB RAM to run MSX-DOS).
-Emulation of this interface is quite recent, so consider it experimental.
+On the upside, it doesn't need MSX-DOS2, and thus it can run on any MSX (with 64kB RAM to run MSX-DOS).
+Emulation of this interface should be considered experimental.

-Usage is identical to using the Sunrise hard disk interface: you can use the hda command and the matching command line parameter -hda to control which image will be used.
+Usage is identical to using the Sunrise hard disk interface: you can use the GUI, the hda command and the matching command line parameter -hda to control which image will be used.

 With the 1.9RC1 firmware, you can use diskmanipulator to create a hard disk image and import from and export to them.
 To get started, partition the default drive with diskmanipulator partition hda -dos1 32M 32M 32M 32M.
 Then import MSX-DOS system files onto the first partition using diskmanipulator import hda1 <host-path>, and now you should be able to boot into MSX-DOS.